|Based in||New Zealand|

 How secure and private is MEGA?

 With easy access to large amounts of cloud storage, you will likely stash a lot of important files in the MEGA cloud.
+And hackers are ever more capable of attacking even the strongest targets, as illustrated by the recent hack of giant game company Electronic Arts.
 This being the case, let’s see how secure and private this service really is.

 MEGA provides end-to-end encryption of your data, using keys that only you know.
 They use AES-128 encryption to protect the data when at rest, and double-down by adding a layer of TLS encryption when your data is in transit.
 In other words, your data is secure.

 You may be wondering if it is a problem that MEGA uses AES-128 instead of the stronger AES-256 for encryption.
 I wouldn’t worry.
-While AES-256 is technically stronger, as far as we know today, the fastest computers available today would still need many centuries to crack even AES-128.
+While AES-256 is technically stronger, as far as we know, the fastest computers available today would still need many centuries to crack even AES-128.

 MEGA complies with the European Union’s GDPR (General Data Protection Regulation) policies.
 This provides good privacy protections.
 I particularly like that they apply GDPR protections to all their customers, anywhere in the world.